ETA444/datasafari/docs/start.rst

     import datasafari as ds

-For detailed installation options, including installing from the source, see the :doc:`Installation Guide <installation>`.
+For detailed installation options, including installing from the source, see the :doc:`Installation Guide <other/installation>`.

 |